-Data for energy consumption by transport modes are not available in 2020 and 2021, apart from domestic freight ships which are available in 2020.
+Data for energy consumption by transport modes are not available in 2020 and 2021, apart from passenger and freight trains, as well as domestic freight ships which are available in 2020.

 Data for energy consumption of domestic passenger airplanes are available for the years 2004-2006.